-- Financial or Risk analysts/Credit controllers
+- Risk analysts/Credit controllers

 The program encourages internships with an international context for students taking the single degree program in the International Accounting & Finance undergraduate program.
 Access to internships are also provided by the program for best students who meet BI regulations, and a special unit under the SAGE division of BINUS UNIVERSITY INTERNATIONAL.

 Further career supports are available through workshops and job fairs arranged by SAGE and BINUS UNIVERSITY.
 The support can be accessed from www.binuscareer.com.